 Drinking alone and regularly blacking out are two significant warning signs.
 Patterns that can be harder to notice include lying about your drinking and drinking to relax.
 While enough alcohol affects everyone’s judgment and self-control, being unable to stop drinking is a sign that you have lost control of your own behavior.

-Townsend facilities offers outpatient addiction care that fits their schedules and allows our patients to begin the recovery process without having to leave their jobs or families.
+Townsend facilities offers outpatient addiction care that fits most schedules and allows patients to begin the recovery process without having to leave their jobs or families.
 With outpatient detox and treatment, it’s possible for working professionals, busy parents, and students to get the help they need without interrupting their lives.
-With treatment that fits your schedule, you can feel better fast by getting help The Townsend Way.
+With treatment that fits your schedule, you can enter drug and alcohol recovery by getting help at Townsend.

+Our program is informed by evaluations that help us gain understanding for each patient’s specific needs.
 Townsend treats our patients as individuals who require customized treatment plans.
 We believe in empowering our patients with a variety of different tools to help them deal with addiction.
-Our program is informed by genetic and cognitive testing that can help us gain understanding for each patient’s specific needs.

 According to www.whitehouse.gov, Louisiana is one of the top ten states for drug use in several categories.
 These include a higher death rate caused by drug use than the national average, increased cocaine use among people 12 and over, and higher than average use of methamphetamines and benzodiazepines.